ortus-docs/wirebox-docs/README.md

 # License
-The ColdBox Platform is open source and licensed under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.html) License.
-If you use ColdBox, please try to make mention of it in your code or web site or add a Powered By Coldbox icon.
+The ColdBox Platform, WireBox is open source and licensed under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.html) License.

 * Copyright by Ortus Solutions, Corp
 * ColdBox is a registered trademark by Ortus Solutions, Corp